newhavenio/newhavenio-website-deprecated/README.md

 The placeholder site is just statically generated assets that are hosted on AWS's S3.

+The site is powered by Gumby 2, a sass-based (and New Haven born) front-end toolkit.
+You'll need to install Sass and Compass to get your environment set up correctly.

+	# install Compass with Ruby gem, this also handles Sass installation
+	$ gem install compass

+	# install the modular scale mixin with Ruby gem
+	$ gem install modular-scale

+	# compile all SCSS files according to settings config.rb
+	$ compass compile

+	# compile all SCSS when a change is detected in any file
+	$ compass watch

+Gumby 2 has a nice set of docs you can check out [here](http://gumbyframework.com/docs/grid/).

 To deploy the site you'll need [s3cmd](http://s3tools.org/s3cmd), which you can install as a Ruby gem (via Bundler, if you like - see the Gemfile) or via homebrew, e.g.